 Poet, Writer, Teacher

-A former college professor with an MFA in Creative Writing, Ken Waldman has published nine full-length poetry collections and a memoir from respected independent small presses.
+A former college professor with an MFA in Creative Writing, Ken Waldman has published eleven full-length poetry collections and a memoir from respected independent small presses.

 More than four hundred of Ken's poems have appeared in such publications as Beloit Poetry Journal, Manoa, Puerto del Sol, Quarterly West, South Dakota Review, and Yankee.
 His short stories have appeared in Gargoyle, Laurel Review, The MacGuffin, and almost a dozen other journals.
 Both his poetry and fiction have been nominated for Pushcart Prizes.
 In addition, Ken is actively shopping three additional poetry collections, a second memoir, a novel, and a short story collection.
 For almost thirty years now he has stayed active in the field as a writer, teacher, and reader.
 Since 1995 he's attended every AWP conference, but one.